IanMadd/academic/content/portfolio/Data_Tables.md

 ## Return Rows By Value {#return_rows_by_value}

+You can return rows by the value of specific rows.

-Return rows with 6 cylinder cars:
+For example, return rows with 6 cylinder cars:

 ```
 > MTCarsDT[cyl == 6]